libp2p/docs/content/introduction/_index.md

 ### Data transmission

-The transport layer is at the foundation of libp2p, which is responsible for the actual transmission and receipt of data from one peer to another.
+The transport layer is at the foundation of libp2p, which is responsible for transmitting and receiving bytes between two peers.
 There are many ways to send data across networks in use today, with more in development and still more yet to be designed.